kehindekilanko/kehindekilanko/README.md

 </p>

 ## 🚀 About Me
-I'm a Data Analyst passionate about transforming financial data into actionable insights that drive smart, informed decisions.
+I'm a Data Analyst passionate about transforming data into actionable insights that drive smart, informed decisions.
 I aim to bridge the gap between finance, data analytics, and AI, helping organizations turn complex datasets into clear business value.
 I enjoy using tools like Excel, Python, SQL, Power BI, and Azure AI Foundry to uncover insights, automate workflows, and enhance data storytelling.
 When I’m not analyzing data, I enjoy reading and writing.